-Special connections from FU outputs to FU in- Instruction Cache puts that expedite the execution of dependent instructions.
+Special connections from FU outputs to FU inputs that expedite the execution of dependent instructions.

-The output of each unit connects...

-- $\ldots$ to both inputs of each of n units $\ldots$ - ... and so cost of bypass network is $O(n^2)$ .
+- The output of each unit connects... - \ldots to both inputs of each of n units \ldots - ... and so cost of bypass network is $O(n^2)$.